OctoMammoth/mpit2022/README.md

 use `yarn start` for start backend

-## Jitsi install copy .env.examply to .env
+## Jitsi install copy .env.example to .env
 and set up for your machine

 ## Frontend